-You better read this article, as we will explain the most common reasons why your GPU fan isn’t spinning and fix it.
+In this article, we’ll explore common reasons behind your GPU fan not spinning and how to fix it.”

 Common Causes Why GPU Fan isn’t Spinning

-First things to know before you apply any fixes to solve GPU fan not running problem.
+The first thing to know before you apply any fixes to solve the GPU fan not running problem.

-- The GPU fans stop running when the power connector linking to PSU aren’t connected or pins not pushed into the card.
+- The GPU fans stop running when the power connector linking to the PSU isn’t connected or pins are not pushed into the card.

-- If the GPU is not correctly sitting in the PCI-E slot on the motherboard you are likely to face graphics card fans not spinning problem.
+- If the GPU is not correctly sitting in the PCI-E slot on the motherboard you are likely to face a graphics card fan not spinning problem.

 - Insufficient wattage supply from PSU is another cause.
-Try to invest in a more powerfull power supply unit.
+Try to invest in a more powerful power supply unit.

-- Check overall connection that may gert loose on the motherboard.
+- Check the overall connection that may get loose on the motherboard.
 Make sure that all cables are Plugged in and Seated correctly.

 Tip – Older GPU fans usually stop working due to dust and debris on the blades.
 The use of compressed air can solve this problem.

-How To Fix GPU Fans Not Spinning Problem
+How To Fix GPU Fans Not Spinning on Startup After Boot

 1. Update GPU Drivers